avall/swapi-challenge-web-application/README.md

 The `swapi.co` is no longer available and i am going to use `swapi.info`

 ## Methodology (Api first)
-- The methodologyused in this project is called API First.
-This methodology is based on the idea that the API should be designed and implemented before the client-side application.
+- The methodology used in this project is called API First.
+This methodology is based on the idea that the API specification should be designed and implemented before the client-side application.
 This approach allows the development team to focus on the API first, and then build the client-side application around the API.

 ## Tech Stack
 - Java 17 as language
-- Redis as Cache to improve the performance.
+- Cache in memory to improve the performance.
-- Spring Boot as Framework
+- Spring Boot as Framework in the backend.

 ## Components
 ### Architecture